dnote/dnote/CONTRIBUTING.md

 The server consists of the frontend web application and a web server.

 ### Development

-* Create a postgres database by running `createdb -O postgres dnote`
-* If the role does not exist, you can create it by running `sudo -u postgres createuser postgres`

 * Run `make dev-server` to start a local server